leblancfg/autocrop/README.md

 If it can't find a face in the picture, it'll simply leave it in /photos.

 ## Versions
-The script works on openCV 2.4.9 and python 2.7.10, and has not been tested otherwise.
+The script works on openCV 2.4.9 and python 2.7.10.
+It has not been tested otherwise.
 For now, it also artificially restricts filetype as jpg and output size as 500px.
 These values can easily be tweaked in autocrop.py.

 ## More Info
 Check out: